bpangburn/ebla/EBLA/jEDISON/readme.txt

 (jEDISON_1.0.jar) containing the source, binaries, and JavaDoc documentation.

+There is a changelog.txt file, which contains changes for both jEDISON & EBLA.

 To extract jEDISON, place the JAR file where you would like it installed (e.g.
 "c:\temp\jEDISON\" or "/home/<username>/jEDISON/") and issue the command: